 Solar Power System Design 101 (Volts)

-One of the three basic measurements to understand regarding very basic electricity, and how it relates to solar power system design, is Volts.
-The other two are Amps and Watts.
+Volt.
+Volts.
+It’s one of the three basic measurements to understand regarding basic electricity.
+It also relates to solar power system design.
+The other two important units are Amps and Watts.
 Lets quickly talk about volts, keeping it pretty simple.

 Photovoltaic solar panels are available in a variety of voltages.
 A typical solar panel is actually made up of an array of smaller individual solar cells which are are wired together (internally).
 Depending on how they are internally connected will provide a given ‘voltage’ at the output (with full sunlight shining on the panels of course).